timdoherty/front-end-test-driven-development-v2/README.md

 - Reinforcement of the notion that component tests should only rely on the public contracts of immediate children

 ### Objective
 Now that we've built out our search functionality, what happens when a search result is selected?
 Let's start by designing our state for the "now playing" video.
+We'll need to reference the [Youtube Comments API](https://developers.google.com/youtube/v3/docs/comments) and [Youtube Search API](https://developers.google.com/youtube/v3/docs/search/list) for comments and related videos respectively.

 ### TODO:
 - High level test cases written in plain english (BDD-style)